IghodaloEllis/Uzazi/README.md

 #### PHP:

-    Web Development: PHP is a popular language for web development, making it a good choice for building the user interface and backend of your AI learning platform.
+    Web Development: PHP is a popular language for web development, making it a good choice for building the user interface and backend of this AI learning           platform.
     Ease of Use: PHP has a relatively simple syntax and a large community, making it easy to learn and find resources.
     Integration with AI Libraries: PHP can integrate with various AI libraries and frameworks, such as TensorFlow.js and Keras, through techniques like Node.js       integration.

 #### Python: